 ‘Thanks, Myrtle.’
 He flashed her a smile and opened the entrance to the chamber.

 ‘What’s down there?’
-Myrtle peered into dark.
-A strange expression crossed her face.
+Myrtle peered into the dark, a strange expression crossing her face.
 ‘I feel like I ought to know, really, but I don’t remember anything about it.’

 Harry grinned.
-‘Nothing anywhere near as interesting as the boy’s in the Prefect’s Bathroom I assure you.
-Just what’s left of a very big, dead snake and a bit of space for me to relax.’
+‘Nothing anywhere near as interesting as the boys in the Prefect’s Bathroom I assure you.
+Just some old statues and a bit of space for me to relax.’
 He picked his way across the puddle and disappeared down the stairs towards the chamber.

 ‘I’m back, Salazar!’

 ‘So it would seem.’
 Salazar squinted down at him through the coils of his serpent.
 ‘I was having a nice nap.’
 He peeled the snake off.
 ‘Although, this wretched creature has mistaken itself for a nightcap again.’

 Harry watched Salazar rearrange his serpent.
 ‘I need to speak to Sirius, but afterward, I’ve a few questions.’

 He fished Sirius’ mirror out of the top drawer of Salazar’s desk and walked back over the bridge, conjuring a seat up and turning his back toward one of the dark alcoves.
 There, Sirius can’t see anything particularly suspicious now, just in case he says anything to Dumbledore.